luandro/loja-comunitaria/README.md

 - `image`: URL to product image (can be absolute or relative to public folder)
 - `description`: Short product description
 - `longDescription`: Longer description shown on product details page (optional)
+- `quantity`: Number of units available (optional)
+  - If provided, the shop will track inventory and prevent ordering more than available
+  - If empty or set to 0, the product will be treated as a unique piece with special styling

 The sheet must be published to the web and accessible without authentication.